You spend time, energy, and resources building your email list.

-Our recent survey data showed that emails sent to 35 subscribers or less, suggesting more personalized content, saw average open rates of 55 percent.
+Survey data shows emails sent to 35 subscribers or fewer, suggesting more personalized content, saw average open rates of 55 percent.
 Meanwhile, campaigns sent to more than 7,500 subscribers averaged about a 14 percent open rate.

 Segmenting your subscribers into different contact lists can help deliver more valuable and relevant content to your readers.
 Your subscribers will be less likely to tune you out because they know your information will be the perfect fit for them.

 How can you start sending more tailored messages?